 Building on the success of the 70@70 programme NIHR’s new Senior Research Leader (SRL) Programme for Nurses and Midwives launched in April 2023.

-The aim of the three-year SRL programme is to unlock the research potential of many more senior nurses and midwives.
+The three-year SRL programme aims to unlock the research potential of many more senior nurses and midwives.
 The NIHR wants to empower SRL’s to further increase research capacity and capability at a local, regional and national level and to support their development as future research leaders.

 The Senior Research Leader Programme: Nursing and Midwifery will ensure nurses and midwives have dedicated time to share their learnings across organisations and the wider NHS.